AlexsLemonade/scpca-downstream-analyses/README.md

 Before running the workflow, you will need to create a project metadata file as a tab-separated value (TSV) file that contains the relevant data for your input files needed to run the workflow.
 The file should contain the following columns:

-- `sample_id`, unique ID for each piece of tissue or sample that cells were obtained from,  all libraries that were sampled from the same piece of tissue should have the same `sample_id`
+- `sample_id`, unique ID for each piece of tissue or sample that cells were obtained from,  all libraries that were sampled from the same piece of tissue should have the same `sample_id`.
-- `library_id`, unique ID used for each set of cells that has been prepped and sequenced separately
+- `library_id`, unique ID used for each set of cells that has been prepped and sequenced separately.
-- `filtering_method`, whose values should be one of "manual" or "miQC"
+- `filtering_method`, whose values should be one of "manual" or "miQC".
+For more information on choosing a filtering method, see [Filtering low quality cells](./processing-information.md#filtering-low-quality-cells) in the [processing information document](./processing-information.md).
-- `filepath`, the full path to the RDS file containing the pre-processed `SingleCellExperiment` object, each library ID should have a unique `filepath`
+- `filepath`, the full path to the RDS file containing the pre-processed `SingleCellExperiment` object, each library ID should have a unique `filepath`.

 ## Running the workflow